 Note that not every type of unapplied payment is eligible to refund to you.
 If you have questions about whether an unapplied payment will refund, contact Buckeye Link.

 How do I waive Student Health Insurance?

 Ohio State’s Tuition Option Payment Plan (TOPP) allows students and their families to divide the cost of tuition and fees into installment payments – four installments for autumn/spring and three installments for summer term.

 Did you receive my payment?

-Payments received by Ohio State are posted to your account within 24 hours.
+Payments received by Ohio State are posted to your account within 2-3 business days of receipt at the Office of the University Bursar.
 You can confirm receipt by viewing your Statement of Account.

 I need to submit a scholarship check.
 How do I do that?